 1] Get more free storage

-By default, Microsoft provides only 15GB of storage to a new user.
+Microsoft 365 subscriptions include 1TB of OneDrive storage.
+You can get 5GB of storage with a free OneDrive account.
 For those, who rarely use cloud storage to store and synchronize files across multiple devices, this is more than enough.
-However, if you do use cloud storage or more specifically, OneDrive a lot, that 15GB free storage may not be adequate for you.
+However, if you do use cloud storage or more specifically, OneDrive a lot, that 5GB of free storage may not be adequate for you.
 There are a few tasks you can perform to get more free storage.
 You can extend your free storage limit using these subsequent techniques,

 - Bing bonus

 - Samsung mobile bonus – Some Samsung mobiles come with the OneDrive app, and it lets users get 100GB of free storage for two years.